-Dr. Merlin Robb advises on clinical research activities for MHRP and serves as Chief Medical Advisor for the Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF).
+Dr. Merlin Robb advises on clinical research activities for MHRP and serves as Chief Medical Officer for the Henry M. Jackson Foundation for the Advancement of Military Medicine, Inc. (HJF).

 Dr. Robb served as the HJF HIV Program Director for MHRP from 2002 to 2019.
 From 1990 to 2002, he served in the MHRP and occupied a leadership role in the Department of Vaccine Development, MHRP, WRAIR.
 Dr. Robb is a retired Lieutenant Colonel from the United States Army Medical Corps.
 He is a board-certified pediatric infectious disease specialist with research experience in molecular biology; neutralizing antibody assay development; perinatal and pediatric HIV research; HIV correlates of protection research; HIV immuno-therapeutic trials; the design and conduct of Phase I, II and III clinical trials; and the strategic planning and organization of full vaccine development programs for East Africa.